 How do you keep Air Dry Clay from drying out?

 The very best way to keep your clay from drying out is to store it in tightly sealed containers.
 I have used heavy duty ziplock bags and had much success with that simple method.
 Whatever container you use, you want to be able to keep the moisture level of the clay at the same place as when you first got your clay.

-If you have numerous colors of air dry clay, you might want to try smaller zip lock bags and then storing all those separate bags in these clear 5″ tall lid containers.
+If you have numerous colors of air dry clay, you might want to try smaller zip lock bags and then storing all those separate bags in these small clear plastic containers.
 These wider clear containers are also good options for storing multiple zip lock clays.

 What temperature is best to store your clay at?